Adelic point groups of elliptic curves: Structure of adelic point groups

-with $T_\gothp$ the finite torsion group of $E(K_\gothp)$. \end{proof} Taking the product in \eqref{eq:EK_p} over all non-archimedean primes $\gothp$ of $K$, and using the fact that the sum of the local degrees at the primes over $p$ in $K$ equals $n=[K:\Que]$, we obtain the following non-archimedean analogue of Proposition \ref{prop:archpart}. \begin{proposition} Let $E$ be an elliptic curve over a number field $K$ of degree $n$.
+and take the product over all non-archimedean primes $\gothp$ of $K$, we can use the fact that the sum of the local degrees at the primes over $p$ in $K$ equals $n=[K:\Que]$ to obtain the following non-archimedean analogue of Proposition \ref{prop:archpart}. \begin{proposition} Let $E$ be an elliptic curve over a number field $K$ of degree $n$.
 Then we have an isomorphism of topological groups

 where $T_\gothp = E(K_\gothp)^\tor$ is the finite torsion subgroup of $E(K_\gothp)$.